AdrianTheHacker/Chatter-Box/README.md

 # Dr. Jams

-Dr. Jams isn't your typical discord bot!
+Chatter Box isn't your typical discord bot!
-Using the messages you type, Dr. Jams is able to talk inside of a discord VC.
+Using the messages you type, Chatter Box is able to talk inside of a discord VC.

-In other words, Dr. Jams is a TTS (Text-To-Speech) bot.
+In other words, Chatter Box is a TTS (Text-To-Speech) bot.

-Originally this bot was going to be programmed in Rust using Serenity, however, I couldn't find a library that would allow me to use discord VCs.
-<br>Instead I rewrote the bot in Python.

 The current version of the bot is using Discord.py.